cryogars/CryoPit/README.md

 ## Entity-Relationship Diagram

-The proposed ER diagram for CryoPit is below (same as the SnowEx DB's schema).
+The proposed ER diagram for CryoPit is below.
+This schema is the same as the [SnowEx DB's schema](https://snowexsql.readthedocs.io/en/latest/database_structure.html) with some extensions.
 This version (V1) is compatible with SQLite.
 However, the schema is designed for PostgreSQL/PostGIS migration (V2).

 <div align="center">
   <a href="images/erd.png">